Minor Mergers and Acquisitions

 Method of examination

 - Group assignments are related to specific M&A topics.
 Each group is required to turn in four group assignments, which are typically 4-5 pages long plus any supporting materials (e.g., tables and graphs).
 Group assignments are in turn discussed during the workshops.
 There is no re-sit possibility for the group assignment and therefore no minimum grade.

-- The written test is closed book.
-Test questions are related to the course material covered (lectures, workshops, textbook chapters and articles, plus anything discussed during the course).
-The test consists of 30 multiple choice questions and 2 open case questions.
-The re-sit written test has the same structure and format.
+- The written test: test questions are related to the course material covered (lectures, workshops, textbook chapters and articles, plus anything discussed during the course).

 Composition final grade

 Feedback will be provided face-to-face in class and during office hours.